rmcsoft/SO-shovel/README.md

 id|Message identifier in SO database.
-Can be used for mapping or as meta data. body|Body of message with HTML tags. tags|list of tags message marked with.
+Can be used for mapping or as meta data. body|Body of message with HTML tags. tags|list of tags message marked with. ownerUserReputation|Reputation of the user that created a question
 ### REST API
 Method|URI|Description
 ------|---|-----------